trichelab/bamSliceR/README.md

 #### Get the information of BAM files

-After knowing the keyword of project, experimental strategy and workflow, we can collect information of BAMs we are interested.
+After knowing the keyword of project, experimental strategy and workflow, we can collect information of BAMs we are interested in.

 ``` r
 file_meta = getGDCBAMs(projectId = "TARGET-AML", es = "RNA-Seq", workflow = "STAR 2-Pass Genome")